-Conditional fee agreements (no win, no fee agreements) are the norm when it comes to funding personal injury claims - but are they all the same, is there a catch and is it worth shopping around before instructing a solicitor?
+Conditional fee agreements (no win, no fee agreements) are the default way to fund a personal injury claim.
+But are no win, no fee agreements all the same, is there a catch and is it worth shopping around before instructing a solicitor?

 There are several key areas in which no win, no fee agreements can differ.
 The following article explains these differences and how they can financially impact you as a claimant:

-A surprising example of such a hidden fee can occur when a solicitor advises the client to drop a case, and the claimant chooses to pursue the case with a different solicitor.
+One example of a hidden fee is when a solicitor advises the client to drop a case, and the claimant subsequently chooses to pursue the case with a different solicitor.
 If the second solicitor wins the case, the claimant may then find themselves liable to pay a success fee to both the original solicitor and subsequent solicitor.

-With some no win, no fee agreements costs may apply if:
+With some no win, no fee agreements additional costs may apply if:

 - the solicitor advises acceptance of a settlement offer but the claimant refuses

 - the claimant decides to settle out of court, contrary to the solicitor's recommendation